lizhemin15/lizhemin15.github.io/contents/group-members.md

 > 🤖 **AI-Powered Research**
 > This is a one-person research team leveraging the power of AI assistants to explore cutting-edge topics in machine learning and artificial intelligence.

-> 📝 **Coming Soon**
 > Future blog posts will detail the methodologies and practical approaches for conducting AI-assisted research, including workflows, tools, and best practices for leveraging AI in academic and experimental settings.
+Such as [Cursor powered Academic Page](?blog=blog-welcome.md)